cca/libraries_wagtail/docs/readme.md

 **setup.sh** bootstraps the local development environment so we can begin working on the site without needing to push to a remote instance like staging.

 **sync.fish** copies a remote instance's data to your local development environment. `./docs/sync.fish --media` does the media files while `./docs/sync.fish --db` does the database.
 By default it syncs from staging but you can sync from `--prod` as well.
 Run `./docs/sync.fish --help` for complete usage information.

+Looking to sync the production and staging sites?
+For media files, use a Google [Cloud Transfer Service](https://cloud.google.com/storage-transfer/docs/overview).
+Go to Cloud Console > [Data Transfer](https://console.cloud.google.com/transfer/jobs?project=cca-web-0) > there should already be a job "Copy libraries production media to lib-ep staging" but if not it is trivial to create one.

 **dev.fish** starts or stop the local development toolchain (which is: docker, minikube, skaffold).
 Run `./dev.fish up` or `start` to begin and `./dev.fish down` or `stop` when you're done.
 Note that this is just a convenience; there's no reason you cannot manage the development tools individually if you want to.